webnativedev/SINUS/README.md

 * Create a class and attribute it with \[TestClass\]
 * inherit the class from ChromeTestBase
 * Create a method and attribute it with \[TestMethod\]
-* Instead of Arrange-Act-Assert use an inherited method UITest() for browser-based testing OR Test() for testing without a UI.
+* Instead of Arrange-Act-Assert use an inherited method Test() for browser-based testing or for testing without a UI.
 * With the Given part (use intelliSense) you can spin-up a browser and optionally a System-Under-Test (SUT) in-memory or public (meaning reachable via network outside the test).
   * use public SUT configuration for UI tests, because the web driver spawns outside the unit test in a separate process.
   * consider to use components for mocking / test doubles